Dual formulation of second order target problems: Introduction

 The main object of this paper is to provide a purely probabilistic proof of this duality result.
 Moreover, our duality result does not require to restrict the problem to the Markov framework.

-We should mention that we use weak formulation in our approach, that is, instead of controlling the state process $X^a$ in \reff{FBSDEa}, our control is the distribution of $X^a$ on its canonical space.
-See \reff{Xa} below for the precise definition.
-Such weak formulation is important for modeling model uncertainty, as in \cite{DM} and \cite{Peng-G}.
-In the contexts of stochastic control, which naturally uses strong formulation, some ideas have already appeared in the literature, see e.g. El Karoui and Quenez \cite{EQ} and Peng \cite{Peng2}.
-In particular, \cite{Peng2} uses the notion of r.c.p.d. which turns out to be crucial in our approach.
+We should mention that we use weak formulation in our approach, that is, instead of controlling the state process~$X^a$ in (\ref{FBSDEa}), our control is the distribution of~$X^a$ on its canonical space.
+See (\ref{Xa}) below for the precise definition.
+Such weak formulation is important for modeling model uncertainty, as in~\cite{DM} and \cite {Peng-G}.
+In the contexts of stochastic control, which naturally uses strong formulation, some ideas have already appeared in the literature; see, for example, El Karoui and Quenez~\cite{EQ} and Peng \cite {Peng2}.
+In particular,~\cite{Peng2} uses the notion of r.c.p.d. which turns out to be crucial in our approach.

 This paper is organized as follows.
-After introducing the probabilistic structures in the next section, we provide the definition of the stochastic target problem in Section \ref{sect-2target}.
+After introducing the probabilistic structures in the next section, we provide the definition of the stochastic target problem in Section~\ref{sect-2target}.
 Two relaxations, which are also shown to be equivalent to the original problem, are also introduced in that section.
 The main duality result is stated and proved in the following section.
-Section \ref{sectweak2target} is devoted to a weaker formulation.
-An extension is outlined in the next section and in the Appendix we provide the proofs of two technical results.
+Section~\ref{sectweak2target} is devoted to a weaker formulation.
+An extension is outlined in the next section and in the \hyperref[sectappendix]{Appendix} we provide the proofs of two technical results.